stsaxe/Dataset-and-Task-Group-Framework-for-Heterogenous-High-Density-IoT-Environments/README.md

 - **notebooks**: Contains three Jupyter Notebooks.
 These are:

-  - Introduction to Task Group Framework: This Notebook introduces the Task-group-Framework with the application of linear-affine transformations to data.
+  - "IntroductionToTaskGroupFramework": This Notebook introduces the Task-group-Framework with the application of linear-affine transformations to data.
-  - AnalysisPipeline: This notebook builds a complex data-pipeline for preprocessing the BLE packet data.
+  - "AnalysisPipeline": This notebook builds a complex data-pipeline for preprocessing the BLE packet data.
 The purpose of this data-pipeline is visual data analysis (i.e., plotting).
-  - AnalysisPlots: This Notebook generates plots for visual data analysis of the BLE packet data.
+  - "AnalysisPlots": This Notebook generates plots for visual data analysis of the BLE packet data.
 These plots are enabled by the before mentioned data-pipeline and the plotting implementations built with the Task-Group-Framework.